-What do burglars steal?
+What are the top 5 things stolen by burglars?
 Anything from sensitive business information to plain old cash.

 Businesses hold the burden of 23% of all burglaries, according to the National Criminal Justice Reference Service.